MicrosoftDocs/biztalk-docs/biztalk/core/configure-the-feature-pack.md

 #### [Connect to the management REST APIs in BizTalk](../core/install-and-configure-the-management-rest-apis-in-biztalk-server.md)

-Use REST APIs to remotely manage your BizTalk artifiacts, including agreements, suspended instances, unenlisted orchestrations, and more.
+Use REST APIs to remotely manage your BizTalk artifacts, including agreements, suspended instances, unenlisted orchestrations, and more.

 #### [Configure advanced scheduling](../core/configure-the-time-zone-and-recurrence-scheduling-in-biztalk-server.md)